rjbs/rjbs.github.io/_posts/2007-08-21-please-turn-to-your-right-and-thank-the-cpan-tester-there.md

 ---
 layout: post
-title : please turn to your right and thank the cpan tester there date  : 2007-08-21T15:38:47Z tags  : ["perl", "testing"]
+title : "please turn to your right and thank the cpan tester there" date  : "2007-08-21T15:38:47Z" tags  : ["perl", "testing"]
 ---
 Earlier today, I wrote about a problem I'd seen reported via CPAN testers.
 A test was failing on Cygwin, probably because of Cygwin being weird.
 As expected, I was able to talk to one of the intrepid CPAN smokebot operators, ask for help, and get the problem resolved very quickly.